 BodyTalk Access for Animals

-Although the BodyTalk System is spreading at a rapid rate in many countries and Practitioners are training in BodyTalk for Animals throughout the world, access to regular BodyTalk for Animals sessions are, unfortunately, not always available.
-Fortunately, people living in these areas can still have access to some of the benefits of BodyTalk for Animals through the BodyTalk Access for Animals.
+Although the BodyTalk System can be found in many countries, and BodyTalk Practitioners are all over the world, access to regular BodyTalk for Animals sessions are not always available.
+Fortunately, people living in these areas can still have access to some of the benefits of BodyTalk for Animals through the BodyTalk Access for Animals program.

 BodyTalk Access for Animals techniques can be applied within a clinical setting for licensed veterinarians, vet technicians, shelter workers and other trained professionals.
 BodyTalk Access for Animals can also be learned by virtually anyone to use with their own animal companions at home.
 There are five basic BodyTalk for Animals techniques that can be combined into a daily regimen which, when applied, has a significant impact on an animal’s health status.